Every Child a Seed

 This programme seeks to provide children with an opportunity to grow their very own plant.
 This gives them a chance to go through and appreciate the challenges of the planting process, and experience the joy of seeing their plants grow.

-Nickolas Yip from Tao Nan School was initially disappointed when only one of his sunflower seeds sprouted.
-Despite this, he persevered and eventually, all his seeds germinated and grow into a healthy plant.
+Luke Raphael Peh from St. Anthony's Primary School was initially disappointed when he thought his Roselle seeds were not sprouting.
+Despite this, he persevered and eventually, one of his seeds germinated and grow into a healthy plant.

 Through this, we hope to convey to our pupils that every Singaporean plays a part in shaping our City in a Garden.

 Complementing the School Syllabus

 Tailored to complement the Primary 3 Science syllabus, this programme will teach students about the life cycle of a plant, plant parts and their functions.
 The values of care and responsibility will also be reinforced.